BamdadTabari/Batch-Script-Hands-On-Learning-Repository/readme.md

-## Hello And Wellcome To Batch Script Hands-On-Learning Repositoriy
+## Hello And Welcome To Batch Script Hands-On-Learning Repository

 >This repository is made to teach you
 >There are 25 sessions (I removed numbers 1 and 2 because they were not important)